amirahadam/file-service-upload/README.md

 # file-service-upload

-The file-service-upload is to process the file and upload to the internet temp database and send the message to the RabbitMQ queue.
+The file-service-upload is to process the file, upload to the internet temp database and send the message to the RabbitMQ queue.

 ## REST APIs